The Pre-operative Diet (Liver Shrinkage diet)

-- You will be expected to follow a liver shrinkage diet for 2 - 4 weeks before any bariatric operation (except the gastric balloon) to prepare your body for surgery.
+- You will be expected to follow a liver shrinkage diet for 2 - 4 weeks before any bariatric operation to prepare your body for surgery.

 - When you are overweight, your liver can become enlarged through excess fat and glycogen (sugar) deposits.
 This enlarged liver can make surgery difficult.